-Something to know right out of the gate is that most seven-channel models support a speaker configuration of 5.1.2, which is the standard 5.1 surround layout with two additional height/up-firing speakers.
+Something to know right out of the gate is that most seven-channel AV receivers support a speaker configuration of 5.1.2, which is the standard 5.1 surround layout with two additional height/up-firing speakers.
 Models that feature nine channels of amplification can be used for either 5.1 with four Dolby height speakers (5.1.4) or 7.1 surround with two height channels (7.1.2).
 Speaker models such as those in the new Klipsch Reference series could make a great partnership for a home cinema setup, and has several upward-firing height speakers to meet Dolby Amos requirements.

 What are the best AV receivers?

 Take a look at our top picks for the best AV receivers.

 The best AV receivers you can buy right now

 Denon’s AVR-X2700H provides an affordable jumping on point for the brand’s 2021 X-series AV receivers.
 The price tag hints at budget components, but in a smaller viewing room (rather than a cavernous theater), it defies expectations.

-In our listening tests it gave a punchy delivery, it has no problem with action-orientated soundtracks, and it’s nuanced enough to portray subtle ambiance too.
+In our listening tests it gave a punchy delivery and has no problem with action-orientated soundtracks, plus it’s nuanced enough to portray subtle ambiance too.
 Power output is rated at 150W for multichannel, which is generous and it’ll support a 5.1.2 channel configuration or conventional 7.1 surround (depending on how you’ve set up your loudspeakers).
 There’s also 8K support, albeit via a single HDMI 2.1 input.

 Marantz hasn’t changed the look of its half-height lifestyle NR AVR range for the best part of a decade, but we’re good with that because beneath the hood, there’s been constant evolution.
 The sonic signature is largely unchanged and it has a warm sound, rather than clinically precise.
 It's perhaps a fraction less musical than some of its siblings further up the chain, but it's undeniably fun to listen to.